Youth Program Overview

-The Workforce Innovation and Opportunity Act (WIOA) Title I Youth Program provides services to disconnected youth, ages 14-21, who face barriers to employment.
-Youth gain access to WIOA services through local youth WIOA program providers throughout the state.
+The Workforce Innovation and Opportunity Act (WIOA) Title I Youth Program provides services to disconnected youth, ages 14-24, who face barriers to employment.
+Youth gain access to WIOA services through local youth workforce training providers throughout the state.

-By bringing together local youth WIOA program providers, public service agencies, community organizations, businesses and others; our approach ensures coordination of youth funds and services in the community, and creates a youth services network that is closely linked to the labor market.
-In addition, out-of-school youth (and those most at risk of dropping out) are an important part of the new workforce “supply pipeline” that businesses need to fill job vacancies in the knowledge-driven economy.
+Bringing together local youth workforce training providers, public service agencies, community organizations, businesses; is an approach that ensures coordination of youth funds and services in the community, and creates a youth services network that is closely linked to the labor market trends.
+In addition, Virginia’s Opportunity Youth, what is defined as youth who are not connected to school or employment are an important part of the new workforce “supply pipeline” that employers need to fill job vacancies in a knowledge-driven economy.

-Service strategies, developed by Virginia’s youth workforce providers, prepare youth for employment and/or post-secondary education through strong linkages between academic and occupational learning.
+Service strategies developed by Virginia’s youth workforce providers prepare youth for employment and/or post-secondary education through strong linkages between academic and occupational learning.
+Please contact the local youth workforce training providers in your area for specific program services and eligibility requirements: local youth WIOA program providers.

-WIOA programs focus on the following themes in providing training/services:
+WIOA youth programs focus on the following themes:

 PREPARATION FOR AND SUCCESS IN EMPLOYMENT